 In today’s blog from I.T.
 Supply Solutions, we explain Certificates of Destruction and Certificates of Sanitization.

-Certificate of Destruction Versus Certificate of Sanitization
+What are the differences between a Certificate of Destruction versus Certificate of Sanitization?

 A Certificate of Destruction outlines the process of destroying hard drives and storage media completely and thoroughly.
 Companies will wipe any information on them first before shredding them.